FronkonGames/fronkongames.github.io/content/store/retro/index.md

 '**Old Computers**', is very easy to use.
 Simply select the computer you want to emulate in '**Computer**' (_2_).
 Some systems have several modes of operation.

+If you want to use your own color palette, select '**Custom**'.

+{{< imagecenter src="/store/retro/oldcomputers_1.jpg" >}}

+You can vary the number of colors you want to use with '**Colors**' (up to a maximum of 16).
+It doesn't matter in which order you put them, since the algorithm used selects the color in the palette based on the _distance_ from the original color.
+In this way, and with the default colors, all red tones would be replaced by color number 3.

 By changing '**Pixelation**' (_3_) you can adjust the pixel size and with '**Dithering**' (_4_) you can change the intensity of the '_Bayer 2x2_' pattern used for color dithering.

+Some palettes may have very dark colors that cause the final result to have too many black areas.
+You can correct the color range used with '**Remap colors**' (_5_).
+By discarding the lower parts, you would ignore the darker areas.
+With the upper part you would discard the brighter ones.

+{{< imagecenter src="/store/retro/oldcomputers_2.jpg" >}}

+Discarding the darker range:

+{{< imagecenter src="/store/retro/oldcomputers_3.jpg" >}}

 Finally, if you click on '**documentation**' (_5_) you will go to the online documentation.
 If you need support, you can send me an email to '_frokongames@gmail.com_' or you can click on '**support**' (_6_).
 If you need to reset all the effect values, click on '**Reset**' (_7_).